-I use multiple media, often crossing into social practice, to explore the the politics, history, and processes of mapping and social spaces.
-I explore narratives that are less-known, secretly historic, problematic, or contested.
+I use multiple media, often crossing into social practice, to explore the politics, history, and processes of mapping and social spaces through narratives that are less-known, secretly historic, problematic, or contested.

 I typically use in situ, performative research that implies a destabilized, transitional situation.
 Beginning from my status as a tourist, a local, or a faux visionary/thinker, I search for and document experiences and situations via direct recording, collected ephemera, and mapping specific presences and movements.
 The resulting artworks, whether metal map forms, drawings, photos, or videos, are intentionally fragmentary, reflecting the asynchronous nature of communities and/or situations that are out of compliance.
 Map paintings on metal use specific processes to suggest they've been "unearthed."